dsrkafuu/hugo-theme-fuji/README.md

 ## Annotations

-Thanks to [ress](https://github.com/ress997/) for some great help.

-Thanks to [printempw](https://github.com/printempw/) for the idea of theme.
+Thanks to [ress](https://github.com/ress997/) for some great help and [printempw](https://github.com/printempw/) for the origin idea of theme.

-Thanks to developers for creating Hugo and the awesome community around the project.
+Thanks to developers for creating Hugo, Primer CSS, Font Awesome, APlayer and Lazysizes with the awesome community around these project.